-Eventually we get up and have a huge breakfast later.
-We have a short swim in the pool afterwards before wewe get picked up by a minibus at 12 o’clock.
+Eventually, we get up and have a huge breakfast later.
+We have a short swim in the pool afterwards before we get picked up by a minibus at 12 o’clock.
 Our plan for today is to visit the two waterfalls Misol Ha and Agua Azul and then switch to a larger bus to get to San Cristobal de las Casas.
-Our backpacks get strapped to the top of the bus with a rope, along with a plastic bag I stuffed my laundy into.
+Our backpacks get strapped to the top of the bus with a rope, along with a plastic bag I stuffed my laundry into.
 All the folks on the bus seem to just want to visit the two waterfalls and then return to Palenque.
-The road to Misol Ha is quite terrible: Winding roads with those kind of speedbumps which are typical here in Mexico.
+The road to Misol Ha is quite terrible: Winding roads with that kind of speed bumps which are typical here in Mexico.
 They really want to ride the same route back again ?
 The minibus rocks up and down wildly.
 Every now and then I look through the rear window to see if it is raining dirty laundry.
 “This would solve your laundry problem”, grins Verena.
 She also has some of her laundry in the bag, I remind her .

 Misol Ha –